 Finally, multifamily properties have more headaches than single-family properties, because of the number of tenants and the property size.
 Investors who learn to deal with these headaches on a smaller scale with single-family properties, before taking on the responsibility of multifamily properties, are often more successful.

 As we discussed above, we suggest that new real estate investors start with single-family properties.

 Specifically, we suggest that new investors start with single-family properties with a mid-range price, so they limit their risk while learning the ins and outs of real estate investing.

 Furthermore, we suggest that real estate investors use a property management company, which typically results in less risk and increased profits because of professional management.

 Once investors have experience with a few single-family properties, and feel like they are ready to advance their knowledge and assume more risk, we suggest they move into multifamily properties.
 However, we suggest investors stay away from smaller multifamily properties and purchase properties with 100 or more units – larger multifamily properties make it easier and more affordable to hire a property management company, and it’s more cost efficient to manage units that are centrally located.

 Facebook Live Broadcast

 Learn from experts, as Jorge and Rafi discuss whether real estate investors should invest in single-family or multifamily properties.
-They share their advise based on years of experience, which is especially beneficial for new investors.
+They share their advice based on years of experience, which is especially beneficial for new investors.

 Graystone Investment Group